Tobias-Auer/messageBoxLib/documentation/documentation.md

 You could use a whole framework like react for this simple task but this is really overkill if it is a small application.

 You have three options now:
 __First option:__ Using the default html dialog with `alert("Hello World")` for example.
-But this is ugly a hell and does not look quite professional.
+But this is ugly as hell and does not look quite professional.
 __Second option:__ Code your own custom css messagebox.
 Nothing wrong with that
 Or the in my opinion __best option__: Using this lightweight library to get easy access to good looking messageboxes.
 And if you don't like the default design, you can change almost every aspect of the messagebox.
 Like the colors, font, size, spacing, and so on.